Psyluxxx/Movie-Studio-EDA/README.md

 Ttest_1sampResult(statistic=0.7924863500783006, pvalue=0.5733739533852609)
 ```

-Based on the sample set we have, there is a 3.8% chance that Christopher Nolan's films will not achieve an ROI of 1.74 or higher.
-This suggests a high likelihood (96.2%) that Christopher Nolan will indeed generate a return on investment for us.
+Based on the sample set we have, there is a 3.8% chance that Christopher Nolan's films will not achieve an ROI of 1.74 (The industry mean for films with a budget of $50 million) or higher.
+This suggests a high likelihood (96.2%) that Christopher Nolan will indeed generate a higher average return on investment for us.

 However, the same level of confidence cannot be expressed for the other directors.
 It appears more likely that these directors will perform similarly to or worse than the average ROI within the industry.